MTM Scientific, Inc

 also include a complete list of parts, with useful information

-about where to purchase everything.
+added a helpful reference material section to the CD.
 If you are going to build this

 project it will be much easier with these plans!